How to prevent or treat egg binding

-Why and how to make a duck go broody
+how to make your duck broody

 If your ducks (or other poultry) are laying soft eggs or having other reproductive problems like being egg bound, making them go broody may be a life-saving intervention.
 In this article, we’ll show you exactly how to make a duck go broody.